 We did not rank companies by employer reputation alone.
 A famous brand is not useful if it has no suitable roles for international students right now.

-For this article, a company needed to have:
+For the English-friendly ranking, a company needed to have:

 at least one active published working student role in Germany;